 What is an ACORD certificate, and why is it important?

 An ACORD 25 Certificate of Insurance (COI) is the standard document that proves you’re insured, with all of the details like the types of insurance coverage (general liability, professional liability, etc.) your policy limit, and the duration of your policy.
 This is typically the document you need to show your clients that you’re ready to get to work.
 With Thimble, you’ll receive instant access to your COI after purchase and the ability to make and send unlimited copies to the people who need it.

 What is an Additional Insured?

-Thimble’s trusted by 30,000 small businesses.
+We’re trusted by over 40,000 small businesses.

 This is fast and easy and works great for me!
 I am a one man freelance landscaper and this gives me the ability to purchase insurance directly from my phone anytime and anywhere I need it.